 At Trilogy we understand how hard it can be to find the perfect pair of jeans which is why we have created this easy, practical measuring guide take the guesswork out of choosing the right size and ordering jeans online.

-To find the length of your jean inseam, measure the distance from the crotch seam to the ankle hem.
+2. Inseam.
+To decipher the perfect length – measure from the crotch seam to ankle hem.

-When shopping online for jeans you can use these numbers to compare against that particular brand's sizing and measurements.
+When shopping online for jeans - use these numbers to compare against a brand's sizing and measurements.

-Sizing for jeans can vary greatly among different brands, styles and fabrications so remember to check Trilogy's notes on sizing and fit in the product pages before buying.
-We've noted where the sizing is generous, true to size or close-fitting wherever possible.
+Sizing for jeans can vary greatly among brands, denim fits, and fabrications so remember to check Trilogy's notes on sizing and fit in the product pages before buying.
+We have noted where the sizing is generous, true to size, or close-fitting wherever possible.

 At Trilogy we know the most important part of choosing a pair of jeans is the fit which is why we've asked our experienced style advisors their top tips to achieve the desired fit: